gretelai/trainer/src/gretel_trainer/relational/README.md

 `Strategy` instances capture low-level business logic, including but not limited to:
 - how source data is modified prior to training
 - sequencing of table generation jobs
-- how many generation jobs are run and their parameters
+- post-processing of synthetic results from generation jobs

 There are currently two strategies:
 - `SingleTableStrategy`, in which models are trained on individual tables